Medication & and Home Medical Waste

-Proper disposal of unused and unwanted medications is a problem.
+The proper disposal of unused medications is a problem.
 Medications flushed down the drain are a problem for the water treatment system and the environment.
-Unused medications sitting in medicine cabinets, especially unlocked medicine cabinets, are a community safety problem because too often family members' medications end up being passed around at parties, in the hands of people that abuse substances.
+Unused medications sitting in medicine cabinets are a community safety problem because too often medications end up in the hands of people that abuse substances.
 Individuals with medications, home medical waste such as testing lancets or injection sharps should follow the procedures below for proper disposal.
 No commercial medical waste or wastes accepted from any businesses.
 There are some medications that may have very special instructions for proper disposal.
 Also, Convenience Centers are not allowed to accept recognizable body parts or containers with bodily liquids or bodily fluids.